Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

-\csub[$p$-complete arc descent over perfectoids and fpqc descent over general rings] As we saw in \Cref{M(G)-coho-descent}, the Dieudonn\'{e} module side of the key formula \eqref{eqn:key-formula} satisfies $p$-complete arc hyperdescent.
+\csub[$p$-complete arc descent over perfectoids and fpqc descent] As we saw in \Cref{M(G)-coho-descent}, the Dieudonn\'{e} module side of the key formula \eqref{eqn:key-formula} satisfies $p$-complete arc hyperdescent.
 The main goal of this section is to establish the same for the flat cohomology side in \Cref{thm:strongdescent-perfectoid}, which will lead us to showing the key formula in \S\ref{perfectoid-version}.
-The main inputs are the $p$-adic continuity formula \eqref{eqn:continuity-formula}, deformation theory, and the $p$-complete arc hyperdescent for the structure presheaf on perfectoid rings \cite{BS19}*{Prop.~8.9} (see \Cref{arc-sheaves}).
+The main inputs are the $p$-adic continuity formula \eqref{eqn:continuity-formula}, deformation theory, and the $p$-complete arc hyperdescent for the structure presheaf on perfectoid rings \cite{BS19}*{Proposition~8.10} (see \Cref{arc-sheaves}).